divineniiquaye/php-containers-benchmarks/README.md

-injection container with constructor and setter injectio... illuminate/container                v5.2.28 The Illuminate Container package. league/container                    2.2.0   A fast and intuitive dependency injection container. php-di/php-di                       5.2.2   The dependency injection container phpbench/phpbench                   0.17.1  PHP Benchmarking Framework pimple/pimple                       v3.3.1  Pimple, a simple Dependency Injection Container symfony/dependency-injection        v5.2.3  Allows you to standardize and centralize the way objects are constructed in your application
+injection container with constructor and setter injectio... illuminate/container                v5.2.28 The Illuminate Container package. league/container                    2.2.0   A fast and intuitive dependency injection container. php-di/php-di                       6.3.0   The dependency injection container for humans phpbench/phpbench                   0.17.1  PHP Benchmarking Framework pimple/pimple                       v3.3.1  Pimple, a simple Dependency Injection Container symfony/dependency-injection        v5.2.3  Allows you to standardize and centralize the way objects are constructed in your application